Working as a critical link between care providers, payers, and patients, the RHIA:

 RHIA applicants must meet one of the following eligibility requirements:

-*Master’s level candidates must use the Master’s Program Exam Application below
+*Master’s level candidates must use the Master’s Program Exam Application below; OR

 Click here to view a list of currently approved Certificate of Completion programs.